 Since the data appears to be derived from mobile phone base stations (cell phone towers for our American friends) the accuracy of the location points varies considerably.
 Within cities (or other areas where there are lots of mobile phone base stations) you can generally track a user to within a few hundred metres.
 In the countryside it's a different picture.
 In one example a user was in Portsmouth for a day, but the location plots showed the user during that day as variously being in Portsmouth, Southampton and the Isle of Wight!
 Moreover it would appear that Apple chose for some reason not to store this data in real time.
 Instead the location information is batched up and recorded on the phone typically once or twice a day.

 This can mean that a user appears to be in several places at once, as three or four different locations can be recorded, but all with the same date/time.
 However, it's clear that there is enough data to provide a general picture of what a user has been doing.
 The police and security services could find the data invaluable in proving or disproving an alibi without having to go to the considerable expense of issuing a subpoena to the mobile networks for more accurate location data.
 If you own an iPhone and are curious what information the phone shows about you then we have updated our iPhone Backup Extractor to extract location data into either CSV format (suitable for viewing in Excel) or KML format (which you can view on a map by using the free Google Earth software).
-Moreover, since we recognise this is an issue that is causing many people concern we have decided to incorporate this feature, without restriction, into the free version of our software.
-You can download the software from http://www.iphonebackupextractor.com/free-download/.
+Moreover, since we recognise this is an issue that is causing many people concern we have decided to incorporate this feature, without restriction, into the Lite version of our software.
+You can download the software from https://www.iphonebackupextractor.com/free-download/.